MicrosoftDocs/iis-docs/iis/manage/provisioning-and-managing-iis/configure-logging-in-iis.md

 ---
-title: "Configure Logging in IIS | Microsoft Docs"
+title: "Configure Logging in IIS"
 author: rmcmurray
 description: "You can configure logging on your web server or website that records information about HTTP requests and errors.
-The information in your log can help you tro..." ms.author: iiscontent
+The information in your log can help you tro..." ms.date: 04/14/2013 ms.assetid: e0838f0d-4ab5-41dc-805d-1cc441450c0f msc.legacyurl: /learn/manage/provisioning-and-managing-iis/configure-logging-in-iis msc.type: authoredcontent
-manager: soshir
-ms.date: 04/14/2013
-ms.topic: article
-ms.assetid: e0838f0d-4ab5-41dc-805d-1cc441450c0f
-ms.technology: iis-manage
-ms.prod: iis
-msc.legacyurl: /learn/manage/provisioning-and-managing-iis/configure-logging-in-iis
-msc.type: authoredcontent
 ---